Ku-ring-gai residents will be very familiar with the off-white façade of the

 were unsafe, while large portions of the ceiling over the stage were either damaged or missing.
 There was unhealthy mould downstairs.
 According to Mr Currie, maintenance was poor, with issues such as blocked toilets and no handles on fire doors ‘falling on deaf ears’.
 The cost of fixing these problems was put at $410,000.

-However, there were other issues that needed addressing, including accessibility, an improved connection to the street, relocation of the toilets from the foyer area, a new stage door, improved noise mitigation, and reducing the size of the stage to increase the capacity of the auditorium from 280 to 300 seats – a bare minimum for professional theatre.
+However, due to changes in theatre regulations, there were other issues that needed addressing, including accessibility, an improved connection to the street, relocation of the toilets from the foyer area, a new stage door, improved noise mitigation, and reducing the size of the stage to increase the capacity of the auditorium from 280 to 300 seats – a bare minimum for professional theatre.

 This bumped up the cost to well over a

 Meanwhile, committee member and architect Luke Playoust was preparing an exciting new design for a Theatre Plus.
 This proposal boasted a vastly increased entry foyer and vestibule and a main auditorium accommodating an audience of 300 (an increase in stage size in the 1990s had reduced seating to 280).
 There were two other performance spaces downstairs, plus an art gallery and café/restaurant.
 The building was to be connected to Selkirk Park, with the existing car park driveway being moved to Culworth Avenue, and an amphitheatre in the park providing an additional performance space.
-Art shows, sculpture displays, jazz gigs, chamber music recitals, children’s theatre and adult professional theatre were just some of the arts activities Luke envisaged the revitalised facility would be able to host.
+As well as adult professional theatre and children’s theatre, Luke envisaged the revitalised facility would also be able to host art shows, sculpture displays, jazz gigs and chamber music recitals, children’s theatre and adult professional theatre were just some of the arts activities Luke envisaged the revitalised facility would be able to host.
 The proposed budget for the Luke Playoust designs was $9.7M.

 Meanwhile, fellow SMST committee member and former Australia Council head Di Yerbury was working with Council officers and theatre expert Justin MacDonnell on a detailed business plan for the theatre.
 The plan was presented to councillors in May 2018.